 The Post (2017)

-I was able to preview Steven Spielberg’s (Jaws, Saving Private RyanThe Post two years before it was released to the public and even a year before it went into production.
+I was able to preview Steven Spielberg’s (Jaws, Saving Private Ryan) The Post two years before it was released to the public and even a year before it went into production.
 It was called Spotlight, and it won the Oscar for Best Picture.
 It was a fantastic movie.
-I wish I was more than kidding, and with that, I could be more positive about my viewing of, what I hoped could be, one of the best movies of the year.
+I wish I were more than kidding, and with that, I could be more positive about my viewing of what I hoped could be one of the year’s best movies.
 That was months ago when I only knew of the movie title and that it starred Tom Hanks and Meryl Streep.
 In my head, I envisioned a movie about an army outpost and was very intrigued.
 But then I saw the preview, and I wished the movie would have been about a post office instead.
-Then, when I was halfway through the movie, I wish I had been watching a movie about a bedpost, a fence post, or any other post that would have represented something far less predictable and boring than the waste of talent and time that was being projected on the screen in front of me.
-It was one of those times (I’ve had many recently) where I have been more than grateful for having a MoviePass.
-The thought of actually paying for some of these 2017 movies is even more terrifying than the disappointing IT, a movie that was neither scary nor good.
-And, except a couple of non-Oscar nominated movies that I am still looking forward to but have yet to see (Hostiles, The Florida Project), The Post successfully ends 2017, the worst year for movies so far this century.
+Then, when I was halfway through the movie, I wished I had been watching a movie about a bedpost, a fence post, or any other post that would have represented something far less predictable and boring than the waste of talent and time that was being projected on the screen in front of me.
+It was one of those times (I’ve had many recently) when I was more than grateful to have a MoviePass.
+The thought of paying for some of these 2017 movies is even more terrifying than the disappointing IT, which was neither scary nor good.
+And, except for a couple of non-Oscar nominated movies that I am still looking forward to but have yet to see (Hostiles, The Florida Project), The Post successfully ends 2017, the worst year for movies this century.